chaosprint/dattorro-vst-rs/README.md

-# Introduction
+# What is this?

-This repository contains the source code to build a Dattorro's Plate Reverb effect VST plugin that can be used in different DAWs such as Ableton Live, Bitwig, etc.
+This repository contains the source code to build a Dattorro's plate reverb effect VST plugin that can be used in different DAWs such as Ableton Live, Bitwig, etc.

-This is also an example of using `glicol_synth` with other Rust audio libraries.
+Dattorro's plate reverb is one of the most popular audio effects with its structure [open to the public](https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf).
+Yet it would be quite challenging to build it from ground up without a good framework.
+Thus, this repo is also an example of using `glicol_synth` with other Rust audio libraries.

 Here's a video demo: